 Please note that Williams’ plan for the fall is continually evolving based on the most recent information available from our public health partners.
 If the situation worsens significantly at any point, the college may be required to shut down.

 How are classes being offered?

 Faculty members have worked hard to develop courses that blend in-person and remote instruction.
 As a result, students who opt to study remotely will still have full access to our courses (though not necessarily all sections).
 Even students who return to campus may be joining classes remotely in order to manage class sizes, ensure social distancing and meet the needs of faculty for whom it’s not safe to return.
-A preliminary list of fall- and spring-semester courses is available here.
+The course catalog can be found here.
 Learn more about the academic calendar, credits and requirements, returning to campus, requesting a leave or gap year, and study away on the Students & Families FAQ.

 Who is on campus?

 Students may opt to return to campus or study remotely (or take a leave or gap year).
 With limited exceptions, and unless they are informed otherwise directly by their managers, staff should continue with their current remote arrangements until further notice.
 Faculty may access their offices as always but are asked to keep their campus visits to a minimum until Covid-19 testing is in place.
 Anyone on campus is expected to follow campus public health measures.

 What public health measures are in place?

-Everyone who returns to campus should expect to wear a mask or face covering and to practice social distancing (at least six feet apart) in all public spaces.
+Everyone who returns to campus is required to wear a mask or face covering and to practice social distancing (at least six feet apart) in all public spaces.
 Masks are required in all indoor public spaces on campus, including classrooms, dining halls and the library.
 The college will distribute three reusable face coverings to all students, faculty and staff working on campus and will have disposable masks available in high-traffic areas.